-Bafut Palace is located in the heart of the Bafut kingdom in northwest Cameroon.
-The palace has been the fulcrum of political power for over 400 years, and is still a center for religious rites and traditional ceremonies.
-The site comprises over 50 buildings arranged around a central shrine, which are used by the Fon (king), his wives, and the royal court.
-The Achum Shrine is the spiritual core of the site and houses an important fetish.
-Built entirely of wood and bamboo, and covered with thatch, the shrine is an impressive example of traditional religious architecture.
+Surrounded by a sacred forest in the heart of northwest Cameroon, the Bafut Palace has been the fulcrum of political power for over 400 years.
+It embodies Bafut cultural identity and remains a center for religious rites and traditional ceremonies.
+Over 50 houses are clustered around the site’s spiritual core, Achum Shrine, and are used by the Fon (king), his wives, and the royal court.
+This shrine, built of wood and bamboo and covered with thatch, houses a valued devotional object, typically referred to as a fetish, and is an impressive example of traditional religious architecture.

 World Monuments Fund worked closely with local partners